MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ### Choose data centers close to the customer

+Deploying cloud workloads to data centers is easy.
+However, consider the distance from a data center to the customer.
+Network traversal increases if the data center is a greater distance from the consumer.

+_Green Software Foundation alignment: [Energy efficiency](sustainability-design-principles.md#energy-efficiency)_

 **Recommendation:**

-- Network traversal increases if the data center is a greater distance from consumers.
+- Consider deploying to data centers close to the consumer.

 ### Run batch workloads during low-carbon intensity periods

 Proactively designing batch processing of workloads can help with scheduling intensive work during low-carbon periods.

+_Green Software Foundation alignment: [Carbon awareness](sustainability-design-principles.md#carbon-awareness)_

 **Recommendation:**